How do you change the system three steps at a time?

 This opposition between service design and systems change is often reinforced by people who try and codify their discipline.
 This isn’t necessarily a bad thing, as it helps people better understand how to apply the methods.
 This opposition is also created by people who commission either service design or systems change (people like me!), as they assume that certain projects need a more experimental approach whereas others require more systemic thinking.
 But change doesn’t occur in a vacuum, nor should we only work at one level of change.

-Indeed, the best examples of change show that it needs different actors doing different things at different scales, that then create tipping points for systems change.
+Indeed, the best examples of change show that it needs different actors doing different things at different scales, which then create tipping points for systems change.
 Some of these interventions have been planned and others are accidental.
 Some of those interventions were probably not initially joined up but created a story of change happening in different environments, that produced a self-fulfilling prophecy.

 1. Blend the experimental and the systemic

 Work we’ve done shows you can work at different levels of change using an open, experimental & systemic approach.
 You can blend one to one interviews with people in the community and have expert round tables.
 You can blend sprints with deep analysis of ideas.
-You can blend testing ideas which are relatively mature elsewhere (i.e. digital platforms/networks), those which accelerating (i.e. supporting inclusive businesses) and those which are new and relatively unexplored (i.e. hybrid versions of basic income).
+You can blend testing ideas that are relatively mature elsewhere (i.e. digital platforms/networks), those which accelerating (i.e. supporting inclusive businesses) and those which are new and relatively unexplored (i.e. hybrid versions of basic income).
 You can also blend a targeted approach of focusing on particular cohorts of people who are furthest from the labour market and people who are in work poverty as you try to understand that cohort better.

 Acting entrepreneurially isn’t just about spotting the best opportunities for change.
 It is also about maximising the possibility for an innovation to navigate through barriers to change and make an impact at scale.
 This requires a hacker mentality.
 Hacking the system means finding the counterpoints to the barriers to change and creating ways to circumvent them.